The Evidence

 - ✗ CSI Student Recreation Center (not open to the public)

-- ✗ Private gyms (Planet Fitness, YMCA) — no courts, no senior programming, no community space
+- ✗ Private gyms and fitness centers (Planet Fitness, Gold's Gym, etc.) — no public courts, no senior programming, no community gathering space

 What's missing